isomerpages/moe-sshideasfestival/index.md

 ---
 layout: homepage
-title: Ideas Festival Singapore 2024
+title: Ideas Festival Singapore 2026
-description: The official website of the 2024 Ideas Festival, a showcase of the latest insights and contributions from humanities and social sciences (HSS) in Singapore.
-Sign up for our series of diverse and exciting events, ranging from the impact of artificial intelligence on society, to well-being and the changing workplace.
+description: The official website of the 2026 Ideas Festival, a showcase of the latest insights and contributions from humanities and social sciences (HSS) in Singapore.
+Sign up for our series of diverse and exciting events, ranging from the impact of artificial intelligence on society, to well-being and the future of work!
 image: /images/MINIMUM_SIZE_VERSION.png
 permalink: /
 notification: ""